NATO chief: allies will find solution soon on tanks to Ukraine | Politics

 NATO Secretary General Jens Stoltenberg urged allies on Tuesday to speed up deliveries of heavy and more advanced weapons to repel Russian forces in Ukraine and expressed confidence that a decision on sending battle tanks to Kyiv would come soon.

 Stoltenberg was speaking in Berlin alongside Germany's new defence minister, Boris Pistorius, who said his government would act quickly on the tanks if a consensus was found.
-Pressure has been building on German Chancellor Olaf Scholz's government to send its Leopard tanks to Ukraine and allow other countries to do the same - under military procurement rules, Germany must authorise any re-exports.
+Pressure has been building on German Chancellor Olaf Scholz's government to send its Leopard tanks to Ukraine and also let other countries send the ones they own - under military procurement rules, Germany must authorise any re-exports.

 But Scholz's Social Democrat party has been holding back, wary of sudden moves that could cause Moscow to escalate further.
-Poland, which has accused Germany of dragging its heels on the tanks, said on Tuesday it had formally requested permission from Berlin to re-export its Leopard tanks to Ukraine.
+A German defence source told Reuters that Poland had submitted a request to the German government to let it supply up to 14 Leopard 2 A4 tanks to Ukraine, upping the pressure on Berlin still further.

+Earlier, Polish Defence Minister Mariusz Blaszczak urged Germany to give the go-ahead over the heavy armour.
+"This is our common cause, because the security of the whole of Europe is at stake!" he wrote on Twitter.
+'PIVOTAL MOMENT'

 "At this pivotal moment in the war, we must provide heavier and more advanced systems to Ukraine, and we must do it faster," NATO's Stoltenberg told reporters.
 "I therefore welcome our discussion today.
 We discussed the issue of battle tanks.
 Consultations among allies will continue and I'm confident we will have a solution soon," Stoltenberg added.